leminhtuan2015/Today-I-Learn/mobile_services/service_login.md

 * On Facebook Develop create a Facebook App
 * Make app is live + Enable Single Sign On for Your App
 * Copy XML contain Facebook ID to **info.plist**
-* Install Facebook SDK on client (Pod or add .framework to project)
+* Install Facebook SDK on project (Pod or add .framework to project)
 * Config Info/URL on setting
 * Config openURL on AppDelegate
 * Done